hchiam/audioMonitorQt/README.md

 Go to http://www.pyqtgraph.org/ and look for instructions around "Everybody (including OSX)": you need to run "python setup.py install" from within the extracted directory.

+# how to run all this the code:

+In Terminal or CommandLine, enter: python go.py

 # qt audio monitor

 PROJECT PAGE: http://www.swharden.com/wp/2016-07-31-real-time-audio-monitor-with-pyqt/